 - In interactive workflows, an error places the transaction in a failed state until you explicitly ROLLBACK, preventing accidental continuation with a corrupted context and making recovery procedures unambiguous.

-- When reading non transactional sources, opt in flags make the trade off explicit: you get the data you asked for, but you don"t assume repeatable reads.
-That clarity prevents subtle heisenbugs during incident response.
+- When reading non transactional sources, you get the data you asked for, but you don’t assume repeatable reads.
+That clarity prevents subtle bugs during incident response

 For engineers, this translates to simpler code paths, fewer edge cases, and faster recovery when something does go wrong.
 For the platform, it means you can scale concurrency without introducing heavy locking patterns—leaning on optimistic conflict detection while keeping correctness front and center.